Darzi88/BakerOnlineAutomation/README.md

 Using ExtentReports we are able to generate .html reports for a review of all the tests we ran, whether they passed or failed, and take screenshots.

 Instructions on how to use:
-1. Download visual studio from https://visualstudio.microsoft.com/vs/
+1. Download Visual Studio from https://visualstudio.microsoft.com/vs/
-    On the web site hover over Download Visual Studio dropdown Choose option: Community 2022
+2. On the web site hover over Download Visual Studio dropdown.
+Choose option: Community 2022
-2. Run VisualStudioSetup.exe
-    Visual Studio Installer will open
+3. Run VisualStudioSetup.exe.
+Visual Studio Installer will open.
-3. On the first step click Continue
-    This will start a short download and installation proccess
+4. On the first step click Continue.
+This will start a short download and installation proccess.
-4. On the next step the installer will offer for you to choose workloads to install in addtition to Visual Studio Core In Desktop & Mobile section choose .NET desktop development workload On the right side a copule of optional features will pop up.
+5. On the next step the Installer will offer for you to choose workloads to install in addtition to Visual Studio Core.
+6. In Desktop & Mobile section choose .NET desktop development workload.
+7. On the right side a copule of optional features will pop up.
 No need to touch those.
-    Under the workloads you can choose Location where you want install visual studio Then in the bottom right corner click Install button
+8. Under the workloads you can choose Location where you want install Visual Studio.
+Then in the bottom right corner click Install button.
-5. After the instalaltion open Visual Studio
+9. After the instalaltion open Visual Studio.
-    You can sign in with your account or choose Skip this for now Then choose Start Visual Studio
+10. You can sign in with your account or choose Skip this for now.
+Then click on Start Visual Studio button.
-6. In then next window under Get started choose option to clone a repository In the Repository location copy the URL: https://github.com/Darzi88/BakerOnlineAutomation You can change the Path where the repository will be copied Click Clone
+11. In then next window under Get started choose option to clone a repository.
+12. In the Repository location copy the URL: https://github.com/Darzi88/BakerOnlineAutomation
+13. You can change the Path where the repository will be copied.
+Then click Clone.
-7. Inside the Build tab choose Build Solution (shortcut Ctrl+Shift+B)
+14. Inside the Build tab click Build Solution (shortcut Ctrl+Shift+B)
-8. On the right side of the screen right click on the Solution and choose Manage NuGet Packages for Solution...
+15. On the right side of the screen right click on the Solution and click Manage NuGet Packages for Solution...
-    In the search field type chrome
+16. In the search field type chrome
-    Click on Selenium.WebDriver.ChromeDriver and install latest stable version
+17. Click on Selenium.WebDriver.ChromeDriver and install latest stable version.
-9. Also make sure you have the latest version of Google Chrome on your PC To update Google Chrome open it and then in the top right corner of the screen click on three dots -> Help -> About Google Chrome
-    This will update Google Chrome to the latest version automatically
+18. Also make sure you have the latest version of Google Chrome on your PC.
+19. To update Google Chrome open it and then in the top right corner of the screen click on three dots -> Help -> About Google Chrome.
+This will update Google Chrome to the latest version automatically.
-10. In the Visual Studion inside the View tab choose build Test Explorer (shortcut Ctrl+E, T) You can drag and drop it to the left middle of the screen so you can view it side by side with the Solution
+20. In the Visual Studion inside the View tab click Test Explorer (shortcut Ctrl+E, T).
+You can drag and drop it to the left middle of the screen so you can view it side by side with the Solution.
-11. In the Test Explorer you can start running tests by right clicking on categories or single tests and choosing Run
+21. In the Test Explorer you can start running tests by right clicking on categories or single tests and clicking Run.
-12. After the test or tests have ran, logs and a report will be generated in the C:\temp\BakerOnlineAutomation There you can see outcome of the tests ran
+22. After the test or tests have ran, logs and a report will be generated in the C:\temp\BakerOnlineAutomation.
+There you can see outcome of the tests ran.

 Pages description
 BasePage -> A base page from which other pages inherit common properties and methods.